redox-os/book/src/real-hardware.md

 We recommend using the [Popsicle](https://github.com/pop-os/popsicle) tool to flash ISO images to USB devices on Linux.
 To flash an image, follow the steps below:

- 1. Open the [Releases](https://github.com/pop-os/popsicle/releases) section to open the Popsicle releases page and download the `.AppImage` file of the most recent version.
+ 1. Open the [Releases](https://github.com/pop-os/popsicle/releases/latest) section to open the Popsicle releases page and download the `.AppImage` file.
  2. Open your file manager, click with the right-button of your mouse on the `.AppImage` file and open the "Properties", find the "Permissions" section and mark it as executable.
  3. Open the Popsicle `.AppImage` file, select the downloaded Redox image and your USB device.
  4. Confirm the flash process and wait until the progress bar reach 100%.
 If the flashing process completes with no errors, the flash was successful.